ResidentMario/geoplot/docs/user_guide/Customizing_Plots.rst

 The `“Styling your
 plots” <https://www.kaggle.com/residentmario/styling-your-plots>`__
-guide on Kaggle is a good reference on ``matplotlib`` styling in a nutshell.
+guide on Kaggle documents some other common ``matplotlib`` styling options.